Jonathon Morris: Theatre 1990 until 2003

-Television & Film
+Television and film

 An early screen role was in The Agatha Christie Hour (1982) as Alan Carslake.
 In the 1984 classic drama, Morris played John Geste, alongside Benedict Taylor and Anthony Calf, in the BBC TV miniseries Beau Geste.
 In 1983 he appeared as Jake Kennedy in the miniseries The Consultant with Hywel Bennet, directed by Cyril Coke. in 1984 he played Rupert of Hentzau in the BBC mini-series The Prisoner of Zenda, directed by Douglas Camfield.
 In 1985 he played Pete in Graham Reid's Northern Ireland drama, Ties of Blood.
 He also appeared in the Professionals and Doctor Who.

 In comedy, he appeared as Phil in the series That Beryl Marston…! alongside Julia Mackenzie, Gareth Hunt, and Millicent Martin.
 Morris played the character of Adrian in the hugely successful Carla Lane BBC comedy series Bread appearing in all seven series.
 The ratings for the series peaked at 21 million viewers.
 He is also known for Hells Bells alongside Derek Nimmo and Sir Robert Stephens.
 He appeared in Carlton's revival of the Comedy Playhouse series, playing David in Wild Oats.
 He played Simon in the TV movie Summer of Love alongside Jenny Agutter.

 Morris presented the CBBC game show The Movie Game from 1991 to 1993.
 He presented the BBC's Jackanory in 1984.
 He would go on to record numerous credits, most notably with the production of Saddlebottom by Dick King-Smith and Curious Creatures, with Dame Penelope Wilton.
 In 1988 he presented ‘Trailblazers’, (In Search of the Komodo Dragon) a documentary for The Discovery Channel, filmed in Indonesia.

 He made his debut in movies in 1981 playing Damien in Screamtime, produced by Manson International.
 (USA) He played Lieutenant Harry Wyckham in Torn Allegiance, produced by SABC and released in 1984.
 He further played Ash in Vampire Journals (1997) and later appeared in Subspecies 4: Bloodstorm.
 (1998).

 Morris starred in the MGM/ United Artists screen adaptation of the Broadway musical The Fantasticks, released in 2000.
 The movie was directed by Michael Ritchie and featured Joel Grey, alongside Joey McIntyre as Matt and Jean Louisa Kelly as Luisa, Morris played role of El Gallo.